-Fashion is temporary but style is forever.
-This paraphrased quote by Coco Chanel aptly describes the problem of fashion; it changes and very quickly at that.
-This leads to a worldwide problem of enormous fashion waste.
-It is a good thing that we can recycle fabric, this means you can stay in style and get rid of your fashion waste in ways that help the planet.
-In this article, we discuss everything you need to know about fabric recycling.
+Fashion is temporary, but style is forever.
+This paraphrased quote by Coco Chanel aptly describes the problem of fashion; it changes, and very quickly at that.
+This leads to a global problem of enormous fashion waste.
+It is a good thing that we can recycle fabric, and this means you can stay in style and get rid of your fashion waste in ways that help the planet.
+This article discusses everything you need to know about fabric recycling.

 Textile recycling is the process where textile materials that have come to their end-of-use for consumers are reused or processed into new material.
 It is simply a method of material recovery in the textile industry.
-Textile recyclers accept clothing items, shoes, and a lot of other items with fabric parts for processing.
+Textile recyclers accept clothing items, shoes, and many other items with fabric parts for processing.

 The recycling process requires efforts from the government, corporate organizations, and individuals.
 In America, the Secondary Materials And Recycled Textiles Association (SMART) coordinates trade within the textile recycling industry.
 Its members include wiping materials, used clothing, and fiber industry companies.
 The council for textile recycling (CTR) is the leading awareness agency for textile recycling in the United States.

 The textile industry is worth over $1.1 trillion3, including sectors like fashion, furniture, and sanitary fabrics.

 Recycling textiles is an essential step for the fashion industry.
 It helps to slow down fast fashion and disrupt its linear consumption system.
 Further, every wearable item that finds a new home means one less new clothing item using up resources unnecessarily.

 The textiles recycling industry is on the growth path.
 The industry was worth $5.3 billion in 2018 and is projected to grow at a CAGR of 5.2% by 2016.
 Then, it would be worth $8 billion by 20621.